lippertmarkus/lippertmarkus.github.io/_posts/2021-11-30-win-multiarch-img-lin.md

 COPY --from=sigwindowstools/kube-proxy:v1.22.4-1809 /utils .
 ```

 More examples like for cross-building multi-arch Windows images for Go and Rust applications can be found [on GitHub](https://github.com/lippertmarkus/cross-building-windows-and-linux-multi-arch-images/tree/main/windows-examples).
+At the end of this post [you can find tips](#conclusion) on how to refactor to enable cross-building for your Windows images.

 You can build these Dockerfiles on Linux with Buildkit for all six different Windows versions, create a manifest list and annotate the Windows version for each image in the list with the following script:
 ```bash